Introduction

 What Are Common Symptoms After Sclerotherapy?

-For most patients undergoing ultrasound guided sclerotherapy, few common symptoms can be expected and are good to know ahead of time.
+For most patients undergoing ultrasound-guided sclerotherapy, a few common symptoms can be expected, and it is good to know ahead of time.

 • Mild Discomfort can be related to the normal healing process after vein treatment.
-Our vein clinic will monitor your treatment with an ultrasound 1 week after the injection.
+Our vein clinic will monitor your treatment with an ultrasound one week after the injection.

 • Lumps and bumps are another sign of successful vein treatment.
 The hardened veins do not require any further sclerotherapy and will be gradually reabsorbed by the body.
 Trapped blood can be released with needle drainage if appropriate.

 • Hyperpigmentation represents hemosiderin deposits released from the treated veins.
-Prevention is the best course of action with meticulous technique and using the lowest concentration of sclerosant for effective results.
+Prevention is the best course of action, and using meticulous techniques and the lowest concentration of sclerosant is the best way to achieve effective results.
 Early evacuation of trapped blood is recommended.
 Most hyperpigmentation resolves spontaneously by 6-12 months.

 • Telangiectatic Matting occurs 4-6 weeks after treatment and resolves spontaneously.
-They appear as tiny, fine new capillaries on the surface of the skin particularly near sites of injections.
-Spontaneous resolution is expected, however identification of any additional refluxing vein segments should be treated.
+They appear as tiny, fine new capillaries on the surface of the skin, particularly near injection sites.
+Spontaneous resolution is expected; however, the identification of any additional refluxing vein segments should be treated.

-• Phlebitis: During the healing process, the treated vein segment can become inflamed and tender to touch.
-Treatment goals are comfort provided by compression stockings, warm compresses and NSAIDs.
+• Phlebitis.
+During the healing process, the treated vein segment can become inflamed and tender to the touch.
+Treatment goals are comfort provided by compression stockings, warm compresses, and NSAIDs.
 Regions of associated coagulum can be removed with simple needle drainage.

 • Ultrasound-guided sclerotherapy or Foam Sclerotherapy is an effective vein treatment for subsurface varicose veins